AfterWorkTea/WebFrame/include/data/README.md

 Defines:

 - the name of XLST transformation file for common elements (header, menu, footer)
-- place holder for current page name
+- optional session switch (session set to "YES")
+- optional session configuration (time out in seconds, and page name to log in)
 - the menu content
     - control name
     - page name to be displayed in menu